opencog/learn/scm/attic/README.md

     be done with this idea?

 * __gram-pairwise.scm__ : Code that performs pairwise clustering.
+    (clustering two words, with a vector of disjuncts behind them.)
     Three basic functions are provided: (a) merge two words into a new cluster. (b) merge one word into an existing cluster.
     (c) merge two clusters together.
 This code has been supplanted